MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#march-4-2021).
 This update contains [CVE-2021-21166](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21166) which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+### Resolved issues

+- **Taskbar and Start menu shortcut updates and fixes:**
+  - Right-clicking the Microsoft Edge shortcut in the Start menu will now properly show the option to unpin Microsoft Edge from the taskbar when it’s pinned.
+  - Start layouts that include a taskbar configuration to pin Microsoft Edge to the taskbar will no longer result in a second Microsoft Edge shortcut getting pinned to the taskbar.
+  - Organizations using Windows Roaming Profiles will no longer see a blank white icon in place of the Microsoft Edge icon on the taskbar when their users log on to Windows.

 ### Feature updates

 - **Kiosk mode enables additional lockdown capabilities**.
 Starting with Microsoft Edge version 89, we have added additional lockdown capabilities within kiosk mode to enable customers to get the job done in a productive and more secure experience.
 [Learn more](microsoft-edge-configure-kiosk-mode.md#kiosk-mode-supported-features).